bigger0gamer/ComboKyoEdition/README.md

 ```
 armips ComboKyo.asm
-{
 cd ../build\ env/
-psxbuild -c GBA2.cat GBA2TE.bin
+psxbuild -c GBA2.cat GBA2TE.bin &> /dev/null
-mednafen GBA2TE.cue
+cp cleanROM/Gundam\ Battle\ Assault\ 2\ \(USA\)\ \(Track\ 2\).bin GBA2TE\ \(Track\ 2\).bin
+echo "FILE \"GBA2TE (Track 2).bin\" BINARY" >> GBA2TE.cue
+echo "  TRACK 02 AUDIO" >> GBA2TE.cue
+echo "    INDEX 00 00:00:00" >> GBA2TE.cue
+echo "    INDEX 01 00:02:00" >> GBA2TE.cue
-} &> /dev/null
+mednafen GBA2TE.cue &> /dev/null
 ```

-`armips ComboKyo.asm` builds all of the code into the game data, and `psxbuild -c GBA2.cat GBA2TE.bin` builds that back into a new bin/cue named `GBA2.bin`/`GBA2.cue` for use in an emulator or disc burning software.
+`armips ComboKyo.asm` builds all of the code into the game data, and `psxbuild -c GBA2.cat GBA2TE.bin` builds that back into a new bin/bin/cue named `GBA2TE.bin`/`GBA2TE (Track2).bin`/`GBA2TE.cue` for use in an emulator or disc burning software.
 Feel free to replace `mednafen GBA2TE.cue` with the command for your preferred emulator.
 You can change the new file name if you'd like, but if you do not specify a new file name, psximager will overwrite the original image.
 Keeping a backup of the original image somewhere else is advised, just in case.
 I also choose to encasulate all the commands after armips into a pipe to null because during development, I didn't care for those commands making a verbose mess out of my terminal output so I could focus on errors from armips, but they are not necessary.

-## Pre-github releases

-I didn't bother uploading source code to github until I liked the state this hack was in (but I really wish I didn't get stumped at the last inch, man I suck at dealing with compressed archives), and thus I released a couple beta versions before this github repo.
-For completeness sake, here is a hash of these versions to help identify which old version you have.

-0.01beta: `GBA2TE_0.01` `SHA-1: FDDC4E31C3DA2AC68CE48AC63321B8470A94F923`

-0.02beta: `GBA2TE_0.01` `SHA-1: C8A928D0C20460AE721EE5772CCC882C4534A49B`

 ## Credits

 ComboKyo - for having completed 90% of the reverse engineering necessary for this project before I started this project including stuff like 60FPS gameplay, unlock everything, and for having made the "Hidden Mechs Selectable in 2P VS" Gameshark cheat code.
+Hell, it's his insight and researching prowess that lead to the breakthough necessary to get the ball rolling on a proper V1 release, unlike the sad "functionally complete but unpolished" release that was v0.03, to say nothing about the further contributions to the latest version.
 This project wouldn't be possible without him, and primarily features his work on gameshark cheats, and so I've named this hack after him.

 Kingcom - for making armips.
 Holy *fuck* is this such a great and powerful tool for PS1 ROM hacking.
 It is far and away better than what I was doing before when making DRA True OG Edition, and I never could have made such a good tool on my own.
 Thank you.